sudinkatuwal7/Nato-Over-And-Out/README.md

 `{'A': 'Aama', 'B': 'Bhat', 'C': 'Chiya', ...}`

-It converts each letter of the input word into its phonetic equivalent
+- It converts each letter of the input word into its phonetic equivalent

+- Uses try/except to handle invalid characters

+- Recursively calls the function if the user enters invalid input

 ---